apache/kyuubi/docs/client/kerberized_kyuubi.md

 (Command is identical on different OS platform)
 ```

-If the command executes successfully, `klist` command output should be like this:
+If the command executes successfully, TGT will be store in ticket cache.
+Use `klist` command to print TGT info in ticket cache:

 ```
 $ klist